SKYLINE MEDIA CENTER

 3. Under “Search for a Course” start typing the course title or the course number and you will see your courses pop up.
 If you want to copy from first semester this year you want to find the course with 646-2021-X-1.
 If you want to copy from another year the number in the middle is the graduation year.

-4. Make sure that you check the radial buttons for “Select Specific Content” and “Adjust Events and Due Dates.
+4. Make sure that you check the radial buttons for “Select Specific Content” and “Adjust Events and Due Dates".
+"Remove Dates", if you don't do this you won't be able to change the dates to something next semester.

 5. Then click Import